vekoLSU/AI-Texas-Holdem-CSC4444/README.md

-# Texas Hold'em Poker Bot
+# THE WINNINF Texas Hold'em Poker Bot for FALL 2025 CSC 4444 ARTIFICIAL INTELLEGENCE

 An AI poker bot for Texas Hold'em tournaments.
 It uses advanced decision-making, hand evaluation, and opponent modeling.